-CLASSROOM POLICIES - SPRING 2023
+CLASSROOM POLICIES - SPRING 2024

 - 1. Active class participation is important in achieving the learning objectives for this course.
 Unless students provide an accommodation letter from USC OSAS or from Marshall detailing visa or travel restrictions, attendance and active participation is expected in the classroom. - a.
 For ACCT 558, please let me know about USC OSAS or Marshall School accommodations during the first week of class, so I can properly prepare in advance to support your accommodations during the course of the semester. - 2.
 Any student with such accommodations should submit their accommodation document to their instructor as soon as possible.
-Your instructor will then provide regular access to a recording of the class and an opportunity to regularly make up missed in-class participation.

-3. Students who are experiencing illness should not attend class in person.
+Your instructor will then provide regular access to a recording of the class and an opportunity to regularly make up missed in-class participation. - 3.
+Students who are experiencing illness should not attend class in person.
 Please inform the instructor in advance of the class session to discuss what accommodations will be made to allow for the make-up of missed class work and missed in-class participation.
-Students will not be penalized for not attending class in person under these circumstances.